Jordoncad24/black-scholes-calc/README.md

 ## Overview

 This Black Scholes Calculator was part of a coding challenge provided to me by Touchstone Advisory.
-It consists of a Front end made in TypeScript and React and a Backend made in Python using FastAPI.
+It consists of a Frontend made in TypeScript and React and a Backend made in Python using FastAPI.

 ## Features
 - **Black-Scholes Calculations**: Calculate European call and put option prices based on the Black-Scholes formula.